Catherine, what's your job?

 How do students find you?

 Mostly through referrals.
-Many of my current students are colleagues or friends of former students who have recommended me, which is something I'm very proud of.
-Larger courses with businesses or other schools come from building up strong relationships over time.
-Those who engage me to work with them know that I will provide professional and student-centred courses with expert teaching.
+A lot of my current students come from friends or colleagues of former students, which is something I'm very proud of.
+Bigger courses with businesses or schools usually come from building strong relationships over time.
+People who choose to work with me know they’re getting professional, student-centred teaching with real expertise.

 What level of English do your students have?